 Starlings are medium-sized, highly adaptable birds known for their stunning iridescent black plumage with speckles and spots.
 Native to Europe, Asia, and North Africa, they are excellent mimics and can imitate a wide range of sounds, from that of other bird species to mechanical noises.

 Starlings are often seen in large flocks, especially during migration and in urban areas, where they forage for a variety of foods, including insects, fruits, and human scraps.
-Unfortunately, these pest birds are known to drive native birds away and they damage property and introduce health risks with their droppings.
+Unfortunately, these pest birds are known to drive native birds away, damage property, and introduce health risks with their droppings.

 Sparrows